bluberi-obsessed/SecureCom/README.md

 ## Support

-For issues and questions:
+For issues and questions, email:
-- Email:
 -   qarsantos02@tip.edu.ph
 -   qhamanuel@tip.edu.ph
 -   qmjkegob@tip.edu.ph

-**Made with ❤️ by the SecureCom Team**
+**Made with ❤️ by the SMGyupsal Team**